Career Timeline of Andrew Wiggins: Major Achievements and Milestones

 2014: NBA Rookie of the Year

-In 2014, Andrew Wiggins earned NBA Rookie of the Year honors for the 2014–15 season after being traded to the Minnesota Timberwolves.
+In 2014, after a preseason trade to the Minnesota Timberwolves, Andrew Wiggins earned NBA Rookie of the Year honors for the 2014–15 season.

 On August 20, 2015, Andrew Wiggins was named to the Canadian national team roster for the 2015 FIBA Americas Championship.

-In 2016, Andrew Wiggins helped Canada win the bronze medal at the FIBA Americas Championship, a qualifying tournament for the Summer Olympics; he led the team in scoring, with 15.1 points per game, and he was named to the All-Tournament Team.
+In 2016, Wiggins helped Canada win the bronze medal, leading the team in scoring, with 15.1 points per game, and he was named to the All-Tournament Team.

 On October 11, 2017, Andrew Wiggins signed a five-year, $148 million contract extension with the Timberwolves.

-On February 7, 2018, in a game against the Cleveland Cavaliers, Andrew Wiggins reached 6,000 career points, becoming the sixth-youngest player to reach the plateau.
+On February 7, 2018, during a game against the Cleveland Cavaliers, Andrew Wiggins reached 6,000 career points, becoming the sixth-youngest player to reach the milestone at 22 years, 349 days old.

 January 18, 2020: First Career Triple-Double

-On January 18, 2020, Andrew Wiggins achieved his first career triple-double with 18 points, 10 rebounds, and a career-high 11 assists.
+On January 18, 2020, Andrew Wiggins recorded his first career triple-double with 18 points, 10 rebounds, and a career-high 11 assists.

-February 6, 2020: Traded to Golden State Warriors
+February 6, 2020: Trade to Golden State Warriors

-On February 6, 2020, Andrew Wiggins was traded to the Golden State Warriors.
+On February 6, 2020, Andrew Wiggins was traded to the Golden State Warriors along with two draft picks in exchange for Jacob Evans, D'Angelo Russell, and Omari Spellman.

 2020: FIBA Men's Olympic Qualifying Tournament